CumulusNetworks/docs/content/cumulus-netq-33/Get-Started/NetQ-Basics/_index.md

 the tickets start pouring in, you are stuck with a large amount of data that is collected and stored in multiple tools making correlation of the events to the resolution required difficult at best.
 Isolating faults in the past is challenging.
-By contract, with Cumulus NetQ deployed, you can proactively verify a configuration change as inconsistencies and misconfigurations can be caught prior to deployment.
+By contract, with NetQ deployed, you can proactively verify a configuration change as inconsistencies and misconfigurations can be caught prior to deployment.
 And historical data is readily available to correlate past events with current issues.